LinMulikas/LinMulikas/README.md

 - ⚡ Fun fact: ...
 -->

+(The following content is out of data.)

 - 🔭 I’m currently working on the Application of 2024 Fall PhD in Applied Mathematics, Computer Science and related areas.
-And I'm also reviewing the courses I'm taken to prapare for the Summer Camp of CUHK and other possible coming interview.
+And I'm also reviewing the courses I'm taken to prapare for the Summer Camp of CUHK(SZ) and other possible coming interview.
 - 💻 I'm doing some learn in the research of Neural Network.
 And try to review some knowledge I've learnt.

 - 📖 I’m interested in Applied Mathematics, Programming Language Theory, Computer Algebra, AI, especially AI for Science.